callumalpass/zk_scripts/README.md

 ### Limitations

 The current implementation is somewhat opinionated about how a zettelkasten should be managed.
 The scripts in this package will work best when you have tags in the frontmatter and `dateCreated` and `dateModified` values.
+The "title" of your notes should be defined in the frontmatter; it is assumed that you are not using filenames to store titles.

 There is currently no dedicated feature for the *creation* of notes from templates (except of "working memory" notes).
-This has been avoided under the belief that template management is better managed by other tools; e.g. snippets in `neovim`.
+This has been avoided under the belief that templates are better managed by other tools; e.g. snippets in `neovim`.

 ## Installation